-\subsubsection{Piecewise Time-Independent Case}
+\subsection{Piecewise Time-Independent Case}

-However, for the general case of time-dependent dissipative operators, does the conclusion in Eq. (\ref{equ:fast:2}) still hold?
-Unfortunately, it is difficult for us to directly generalize this conclusion.
-However, we can observe that the form of Eq. (\ref{equ:fast:2}) exhibits a certain regularity.
-If we treat $\eta$ as a random variable, it follows a Gaussian distribution with mean $\mu=0$ and variance $\sigma^2=2$, i.e., $\xi \in \mathcal{N}(0,2)$.
-Then, it is clear that in the time-independent case, the expectation of $\mathcal{T}e^{i\xi\sqrt{Lt}}$ can be computed as
+For general time-dependent Hermitian operators, does Eq.~(\ref{equ:fast:2}) still hold?
+Unfortunately, directly generalizing this conclusion is difficult.
+However, we note that Eq.~(\ref{equ:fast:2}) exhibits a specific regularity.
+Treating $\eta$ as a random variable $\xi \sim \mathcal{N}(0,2)$ with mean $\mu=0$ and variance $\sigma^2=2$, the time-independent expectation of $\mathcal{T}e^{i\xi\sqrt{Lt}}$ evaluates to

-It is surprising that this is exactly the same as the result of Eq. (\ref{equ:fast:2}), which implies that, from a probabilistic perspective, we can reproduce the time-independent result.
-In fact, we believe this method is also applicable to LCHS, but we will not provide a detailed discussion here.
-We extend this result to the piecewise time-independent case: let the time-dependent matrix $L(t)$ on the interval $[0,t]$ be partitioned into several time segments $[s_jt,s_{j+1}t]$ ($j=0,\cdots,N_t-1$), and in each segment $L(st)=L_j$ for $s\in[s_j,s_{j+1}]$ is a time-independent matrix.
-Then, we can handle this time-dependent case using stochastic methods, and let $\eta(t)$ be independent random variables $\xi_j$ at each time interval $[s_j,s_{j+1}]$ and follow a Gaussian distribution with mean $\mu=0$ and variance $\sigma^2=2$, i.e., $\xi\in\mathcal{N}(0,\frac{2}{s_{j+1}-s_j})$, and we can derive the following properties:
+Remarkably, this perfectly matches Eq.~(\ref{equ:fast:2}).
+From a probabilistic perspective, this exactly recovers the time-independent result.
+We expect the same idea to extend to LCHS, although we leave a detailed treatment for future work.
+We extend this result to the piecewise time-independent case.
+Partition the time-dependent matrix $L(t)$ on $[0,t]$ into $N_t$ segments $[s_jt,s_{j+1}t]$ ($j=0,\cdots,N_t-1$).
+Let $L(st)=L_j$ for $s\in[s_j,s_{j+1}]$, where $L_j$ denotes the time-independent matrix on the $j$th segment.
+We handle this using stochastic methods.
+Let $\eta(t)$ be piecewise constant, taking independent Gaussian values $\xi_j$ on each segment, with $\xi_j\sim\mathcal{N}\!\left(0,\frac{2}{s_{j+1}-s_j}\right)$.
+We derive the following properties: